RyuZhihao123/SVDTree/README.md

-❤️ Regarding the first step of this paper (i.e., the neural network for voxel prediction), please email Yuan Li (another co-first author) for details.
+❤️ Regarding the remaining first step of this paper (i.e. the neural network for voxel prediction), please email Yuan Li (another co-first author) for more details.
 He will also upload his codes into this repo after some cleaning up.